UmmItC/Dotfiles/README.md

 currently, the repository contains the following configuration files:

-- neofetch
+- Neofetch
-- powerlevel10k
+- Powerlevel10k
-- oh my zsh
+- Oh my zsh
+- Hyprland

 And the ublock just a txt file, just copy these contain on your ublock filter list.